 How credit cards work

-When you apply for a credit card, you apply to borrow money from the card issuer, usually a bank.
-The issuer will look at your credit history before it accepts your application – and if you have a low credit score you could be refused credit, or perhaps given a less attractive deal.
+When you apply for a credit card, you apply to borrow money from the card issuer, usually a bank or building society.
+The issuer then looks at your credit history to consider your application – and if you have a low credit score you could be refused credit, or perhaps given a less attractive deal on interest rate.

-If all is well, the bank will set a credit limit, which is the maximum amount you can spend on the card.
-The card company will send you a statement every month, detailing the transactions on the card, plus the amount owing.
-It will also provide details on the minimum payment you need to make and the payment due date.
+If you have a good credit rating, then you will be accepted and the bank will set a credit limit, which is the maximum amount you can spend on the card.
+The card company will send you a statement every month, detailing any transactions on your card, plus the amount owing.
+It also provides details on the minimum payment you need to make (this depends on how much you have your balance) and the payment due date.

 Borrow money for nothing

-Most credit cards come with an interest-free period of about 56 days.
-In other words, as long as you clear the balance in full when you receive your monthly statement, there will be no interest to pay.
+When you purchase something on a credit card, it normally comes with an interest-free period of around 56 days.
+This means that if you pay the balance in full each month, there will be no interest to pay.

 Pay more than the minimum

-If you do not clear the outstanding balance you will be charged interest.
-At the very least, you must pay the stated minimum each month, but try to pay as much as you can afford.
-If you make only the minimum monthly payment, it could take many years to clear the debt.
+At the very least you should aim to pay the minimum payment given on the statement, but really you should try and pay as much as you can afford.
+If you only make the minimum payments, the debt could take years to pay off.

 Don’t withdraw cash

-Some people prefer credit cards to cash as they can be more secure.
-If your card is lost or stolen, you can simply report the incident to the bank and cancel the card.
+One big reason some people prefer credit cards to cash, is that they feel more secure.
+For example, if your card is lost or stolen, you can simply report the incident to the bank and cancel the card.

 If you’re looking to make a big purchase then a credit card with a 0% interest rate is what you need.